The Bash Street Kids: Harsha

 Harsha Chandra, a British girl of Indian descent, joined Class 2B in June 2021.
 She already appeared in another strip, Har Har's Joke Shop, which is about her family and the joke shop her father Hari "Har Har" Chandra owns.
 She's a prankster similar to Tricky Dicky.

 Mandi

 Mandi, full name Mandira Sharma, another British girl of Indian descent, also joined Class 2B in June 2021.
 She previously had her own occasional strip that dealt with mental health issues to promote a charity, and as such her main trait is that she worries about things.

 Stevie

-Steven "Super Star" joined Class 2B in Wednesday 8 June 2022.
+Steven "Super Star" Starr joined Class 2B in Wednesday 8 June 2022.
 He has his own strip of the same name.
 He wants to be famous.
 He is a black British boy, who is part American, as his Dad's side of the family is from there.

 Khadija

 Khadija Raad, or Sketch Khad, joined Class 2B in Wednesday 8 June 2022.
 She is a Muslim and likes to draw on her Sketch pad, with any thing drawn on it coming to life.